 Helping and supporting the homeless of Chichester every single night for the last 3 years.

 Four Streets are not affiliated to any political party and we are non-discriminatory.
-We exist to provide any available ‘on the spot’ and ‘common sense’ support to any person we find sleeping on the streets of Chichester or those known to be vulnerably housed as above.
-We recognise that the route to living on the streets and having no home can be multi-faceted.
+We exist to provide any available ‘on the spot’ and ‘common sense’ support to any person who is sleeping on the streets of Chichester or those known to be vulnerably housed as above.
+We recognise that the route to living on the streets and having no come can be multi-faceted.
 We do not make judgements regarding each person’s individual story.

-Our collective and only purpose is to provide support i.e. food, drink, sleeping bags, clothing, referral to agencies to people sleeping out on the streets of Chichester, and those known to us to be vulnerably housed; the situation frequently referred to as ‘sofa surfing.’
+Our collective and only purpose is to provide support i.e. food, drink, sleeping bags, clothing, referral to agencies to people sleeping out on the streets of Chichester, and those known to us to be vulnerably house; the situation frequently referred to as ‘sofa surfing’.

 We are a group of volunteers, made up of local residents of Chichester who work together to provide nightly support to homeless people on the main four streets of Chichester.
-We provide an every night service at circa 1900-2030hrs every night, (7 days a week including Bank Holidays).
-Volunteers working in pairs walk the four main streets of Chichester City Centre (North, South, East, and West Streets, Northgate, Southgate etcetera and the top of Crane Street).
+We provide an every night service at circa 7pm to 8pm every night (7 days a week including Bank Holidays).
+Volunteers working in pairs are based at St Pauls Church, Churchside, Chichester, PO19 6FT to provide a nightly ‘takeaway’ supper club during the Covid 19 pandemic.

 We offer food*, drinks* appropriate to the season, blankets, coats and sleeping bags and any other necessity we can, (e.g. toiletries, boots and underwear, on request and as available ) to people sleeping out on the streets.
 We signpost people sleeping out to local services providing support. (e.g. Chichester Hub run by Stone Pillow, the breakfast and meal clubs on various days, run by St Pancras Church, and Chichester District Council.)